 From a study by Ngera, (2018) the amount of people who purchase microinsurance products is affected by a number of different factors.
 In this context, "factors" refers to "risk exposure," "culture," "personal traits," such as "gender, age," and "education level," as well as "wealth," and "product quality."
 The demand for microinsurance is severely impacted by cultural factors such as ideas, attitudes, and taboos.
 In addition, the amount of income, the size of the household, the customer's degree of knowledge of micro insurance, and the suitability of micro insurance products for the customer all have a direct influence on the uptake of micro insurance.
 A low level of income among the target market is one of the factors that affects the uptake of microinsurance.
-Another factor is the target market's perception that the insurance process is generally complex.
-Finally, limited distribution channels and branch networks of the microinsurance providers are also factors that affect the uptake of microinsurance.
+Finally, limited distribution channels and branch networks of the microinsurance providers are also factors that affect the uptake of microinsurance providers are also factors that affect the uptake of microinsurance providers are also factors that affect the uptake of microinsurance providers are also factors that affect the uptake of microinsurance providers are also factors that affect the uptake of microinsurance providers are also factors that affect the uptake of microinsurance providers are also factors that affect the uptake of microinsurance providers are also factors that affect the uptake of microinsurance providers are also factors that affect the uptake of microinsurance providers are also factors that affect the uptake of microinsurance.